t-jor/MarketFlash-Project/README.md

 ## Deliverables

 - ✅ Functional Database Diagram
 - ✅ SQL scripts with test data
+- ✅ SQLite database
 - ✅ Tableau Public dashboard

 The final project deliverables were provided as a **Tableau Story**.